A Very Longtime Coming -

 One of the things that I love are new historical discoveries, which seem to pop up almost around every corner, especially in Europe.
 I have been blessed to spend a great deal of time in France and each trip opens my eyes to more little gems.
 These discoveries I want to share because if they surprise me, perhaps you will want to look around the corner with me.

 I have taken the train and passed the station for Saint Germain-en-Laye many, many times, it is on route to the lovely town of Versailles.
 But it is worth the stop.
 You are very close to Paris, and you can easily view the skyline.
 In spite of its proximity to Paris, Saint-Germain-en-Laye is typical small-town France, a delightful historic town with its narrow streets, cafes, squares, a castle, shops, markets, and especially, its surrounding forests.
-Green space is not to be trifled with, not even a smidgeon, three quarters of Saint Germain-en-Laye is truly Green.
+Green space is not to be trifled with in France, not even a smidgeon, three quarters of Saint Germain-en-Laye is truly Green.

 Here you will find that Saint-Germain was the birthplace of the great French composer Claude Debussy, and the house in which he was born and spent his childhood is now a museum.
 Here you will also find one of France's great imposing Renaissance châteaux, the old château is built round an irregular-shaped central courtyard.
 It has been extensively restored and is now home to the French National Museum of Archaeology.
 But its great park and gardens are the work of Louis XIV's famed landscape architect André Le Notre.
 Immediately to the north of the château is an area of formal French gardens, à la française.
 Beyond these is a large informal area of flower gardens.
 But the most popular feature of the gardens is however the two-kilometer-long esplanade that runs along the top of the escarpment overlooking the Seine.
 Beyond the gardens stretch the former royal forests of Saint Germain, now crisscrossed by many hiking trails.